Is Hulu Worth It? 10 Things You Need to Know in 2021

 With some premium programming you will get a selection of older seasons, but not all of them.
 For example, Hulu offers five seasons of Homeland, while there are currently seven seasons.

 There are two main Hulu plans to choose from.
-The first is a $5.99 a month plan that includes streaming shows and movies, but you will see ads interrupt your viewing experience.
-The second is an ad-free version for $11.99 and allows you to watch without seeing any ads.
+The first is per $5.99 per month plan that includes streaming shows and movies, but you will see ads interrupt your viewing experience.
+The second is an ad-free version for $11.99 per month and allows you to watch shows and movies without seeing any ads.

-You can also choose if you want Live TV, which bumps the price of the cheapest plan down to $54.99 and the price of the no ads option to $60.99.
+You can also choose if you want Live TV, which bumps the price of the cheapest plan up to $64.99 and the price of the no ads option to $70.99.
 You will still see ads during Live TV viewing.
-The no ad option is for the part of the streaming that you can do on Hulu without Live TV.
+The No Ad option is for the part of the streaming that you can do on Hulu without Live TV.

-You can also add Enhanced Cloud DVR to the Live TV plan for $9.99 a month and Unlimited Screens for $9.99 a month, or add both for $14.99 a month.
+You can also add Enhanced Cloud DVR to the Live TV plan for $9.99 per month and Unlimited Screens for $9.99 per month, or add both for $14.99 per month.
 Without this option, you can only watch live TV on a limited number of devices at the same time.

 If you pre-pay for Hulu with ads for a year, you can pay $59.99, compared to $71.88 a year if you pay monthly.